Cy-r0/3C_simulation/README.md

 python3 -m pip install -r requirements.txt
 ```

-To run the simulation from a terminal, navigate to this directory and then:
+To run the simulation from a terminal:
 ```
 ./simulate.py
 ```